Virtual Data Source

 # Add technical metadata along with title and description

-# The example below adds a schema 'dept_schema' and a table 'dept_table' to the metadata
+# The example below adds a schema 'dept_schema' and a table 'dept_table'

 # The title and description of dept_table is set to the values passed